Ionite/pyschematron/README.md

 - lxml
 - elementpath (1.4.4 or higher)

-The version of elementpath we use is currently a development version available at [github](https://github.com/tjeb/elementpath) in the [jelte_fixes](https://github.com/tjeb/elementpath/tree/jelte_fixes) branch.

-This branch contains a number of workarounds for issues we encountered while testing with more advanced schematron files.
-We are working on getting these fixes upstream in elementpath, but for the moment, you'll need to install this particular branch (for instance with _pip install -e_)

 ### Roadmap

 This is an early beta, and it is not feature-complete yet, nor is the API frozen.